Drennan98/Heritage-Housing-Issues/README.md

 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

+# User Stories

+## User Story 1 - Create Dashboard

+- As a user I want to be able to access an easy-to-use dashboard that showcases graphs and other relevant information.
+The dashboard is divided up into
+5 different pages, Project Summary, Feature Correlation, Sale Price Predictor, Project Hypotheses and Validation and ML Sale Price Pipeline.
+You can find a detailed outline of the 5 pages below aswell as some screenshots.

+## User Story 2 - Dataset Access

+-

+## User Story 3 - Data Cleaning

+-

+## User Story 4 - Automated Data Loading

+-

+## User Story 5 - Data Visualization

+-

+## User Story 6 - CRISP-DM

+-

+## User Story 7 - Validate Hypothesis

+-

+## User Story 8 - Feature Engineering

+-

+## User Story 9 - Business Requirements

+-

+## User Story 10 - Deployment

+-

 # Hypothesis and how to validate